dhis2/developer-portal/blog/2026-05-27-my-first-app/index.md

 ### **Step One: Don't start with code \- Start with questions**

-Instead of opening up claude code and asking it to build the app first I wanted to use cowork to explore the idea and find out what was even possible.
+Instead of opening up claude code and asking it to build the app, first I wanted to use cowork to explore the idea and find out what was even possible.

 The first thing I did was invoke the **Grill Me** skill ( Available here https://github.com/mattpocock/skills) in Claude's Cowork mode alongside the **DHIS2 App Development** skill.
 Rather than asking Claude to start building, I described the idea and asked it to interrogate me.